RBornat/jape/distrib/MacOSX/README.md

 (The Jape version is shown in the Jape splash screen -- the window which comes up when you start Jape.)

+## Getting Jape

+Go to [github](https://github.com/RBornat/jape/releases) and download the latest version: for Macos it's called jape_*N*.dmg, where *N* is the version number.

 ## Installation

+Double-click the .dmg file.
 Copy Jape.app and the examples folder wherever you like.
+(But *don't* put the examples file on your Desktop; Jape isn't notarized by Apple yet, and it doesn't like Jape reading stuff from the Desktop.)

+## Java version

+Jape uses Java to drive its user interfaces (windows etc.).
+You need Java 9 or later to run it.
+It's ok to use the latest version (get it from Oracle).
+If you already have Java you can test the version you have by typing

+    java -version

+in a Terminal window

 ## Running Jape

-The first time you run Jape, you will find that double-clicking it doesn't work, because we (Richard Bornat and Bernard Sufrin) haven't registered as Apple developers.
-So Ctrl-press on it, and choose Open from the pop-up menu, and say you trust us.
+The first time you run Jape, you will find that double-clicking it doesn't work, because we (Richard Bornat and Bernard Sufrin) haven't yet registered as Apple developers.
+Instead, the first time you use it you must Ctrl-press on the Jape application, and choose Open from the pop-up menu, and say you trust us.

 After that you can just double-click Jape to run it.